The following classes are offered through the Department of Kinesiology in partnership with Venture Outdoor Leadership.

-This course is offered in conjunction with the US National Whitewater Center (USNWC) is an introduction to kayaking with an emphasis on boat control, safety, the Eskimo roll, river reading, and whitewater paddling.
+This course is an introduction to kayaking with an emphasis on boat control, safety, the Eskimo roll, river reading, and whitewater paddling.
 It is vital that students taking this class are comfortable being immersed in turbulent water.
 Special fee assessed.

 Intermediate rock climbing with emphasis on setting anchors, managing a rock climbing site, safety systems and rescues, and climbing techniques.
 Course will include: classroom sessions, use of indoor climbing wall, and weekend trips to outdoor climbing sites.
 A special fee will be charged to cover the costs of the weekend trips.